-This is my tribute to classic actresses, silent beauties, and forgotten starlets ...including Jean Harlow, Jayne Mansfield, Betty Grable, Linda Darnell, Carole Lombard, Joan Crawford, Marilyn Monroe, Clara Bow, Bette Davis, and many more.
+This is my tribute to classic actresses, silent beauties, and forgotten starlets ...including Jean Harlow, Jayne Mansfield, Betty Grable, Jeanette MacDonald, Linda Darnell, Marilyn Monroe, Clara Bow, Marion Davies, Bette Davis, Norma Shearer, and many more.

 If you love rare pictures, old Hollywood gossip, and vintage memorabilia you've come to the right place.
-There are some nude photos and scandalous stories here because these ladies were no saints.
+You will see some nude photos and read a lot of scandalous stories because these ladies were no saints - they were legends!

 Monday, July 7, 2014